joncamfield/level-up/_pages/curriculum/crypto-fundamentals/entropy/synthesis.md

 Play around with what password lengths (presuming random character selection) look like with entropy and different character combinations here: https://silverhammermba.github.io/password/

+For a more technical exercise on password security, [SAFETAG's Password Strength Activity](https://safetag.org/activities/password_strength/) walks you through real-world password cracking tools.

 ## Real World Impacts

 It's important to close on a note of feasibility - both on what attackers can actually do, and how easy it is to dramatically up the difficulty for even the most powerful adversaries.